hafidh-khalifatullah/NestJs_Authentication_API/README.md

 REFRESH_TOKEN_EXPIRES=7d
 ```

+You may also provide an `.env.example` file in the repository.

 ---

 # ▶ Running the Application

-Development mode:
+Run development server:

 ```
 npm run start:dev
 ```

-Server will run on:
+Server will run at:

 ```
 http://localhost:3000